 Better business banking for cash flow

-With Business Checking, there are no monthly or hidden fees, 0.6% interest (the highest interest rate for business accounts on the market), and no minimum balance requirements or transaction limits.BVSUP-00005 Simply put, you’ll get more for your money.
+With Business Checking, there are no monthly or hidden fees, 1.5% interest for eligible customers, and no minimum balance requirements or transaction limits.BVSUP-00005 Simply put, you’ll get more for your money.

 Originally posted on Manta.com in June 2018 and updated here on October 21, 2020.